Inhale/Exhale (Nasum album)

 Inhale/Exhale is the first album by the Swedish grindcore band Nasum.
 It was released on 26 May 1998 by Relapse Records.

-The album cover is a photo taken by Anatoly Zhdanov of a Russian protest against pollution in Russia in the 1980s.
+The album has been credited with reviving the grindcore scene, following a period of downturn in the 1990s.
+Napalm Death have also credited the album for encouraging them to return to their faster, grindcore roots with Enemy of the Music Business (2000).